Lefschetz fibrations on adjoint orbits: Abstract

 \section{Abstract}

 We prove that adjoint orbits of semisimple Lie algebras have the structure of symplectic Lefschetz fibrations.
-We then describe the topology of the regular and singular fibres, in particular calculating their middle Betti numbers.
-For the case of ${\mathfrak{s}l}(2,\mathbb{C})$ we compute the Fukaya--Seidel category of Lagrangian vanishing cycles.
+We describe the topology of the regular and singular fibres, in particular we calculate their middle Betti numbers.